 Though it dubs itself "just a bar," there's way more to Moneygun than meets the eye.
-Located on the east side of the Kennedy Expressway, this West Loop spot specializes in classic cocktails—31 to be exact.
-Sip sidecars, cosmopolitans, mojitos, negronis and martinis for $10.75 each, which is a steal when you consider the bar team is using house-made syrups, sodas and elixirs to craft perfectly balanced sippers.
-Additional perks: old-school hip-hop music, buttery grilled oysters and addictive Adobo corn nuts.
+Located on the east side of the Kennedy Expressway, this West Loop spot specializes in classic cocktails—40 to be exact.
+Sip sidecars, cosmopolitans, mojitos, negronis and martinis for $11.75 each, which is a steal when you consider the bar team is using house-made syrups, sodas and elixirs to craft perfectly balanced sippers.
+Additional perks: old-school hip-hop beats, ooey-gooey chocolate chip cookies and addictive sweet potato croquettes.
 What's not to love?

 There aren't as many rooftop bars in the West Loop as there are in the Loop, but the Ace Hotel is home to one of the finest western views of the city skyline.
 The seventh-floor space has a small outdoor terrace as well as a covered lounge, making it an accessible destination throughout the year.
-Choose from a small collection of bites (guac, stuffed mushrooms, a burger) while sipping craft cocktails like the Bird's Eye, a satisfying blend of bourbon, grapefruit, raspberry, sweet vermouth and Angostura bitters.
-On Monday nights, enjoy the $6 happy hour menu, which includes beer and a shot, classic cocktails and the Waydown Burger.
+Choose from a small collection of bites (guac, nachos, a burger) while sipping craft cocktails like the Ace Old Fashioned, crafted with Koval barrel whiskey.
+Don't sleep on happy hour, hosted from 4 to 6pm Tuesday through Friday, with killer deals on drinks and snacks.

 There’s no denying the cool factor of walking through a barbershop to reach a secret backroom bar.
 Blind Barber, with outposts in L.A. and NYC, landed in Chicago in 2017, offering trims and cuts by day and a raucous good time by night.
-Though uncomfortably packed on a Saturday evening, the place is ideal for big groups, which are seated at reserved tables along the perimeter of the room (just be sure to make a reservation).
-The house cocktails are phenomenally balanced, and the massive selection of grilled cheese sandwiches (14 total!) makes for excellent drunk food.
+Though uncomfortably packed on Saturday evenings, the place is ideal for big groups, which are seated at reserved tables along the perimeter of the room (just be sure to make a reservation).
+The house cocktails are phenomenally balanced, and a massive selection of grilled cheese sandwiches makes for excellent drunk food.
 Yeah, we’ll be back.